Managing the TPM on SNS firewalls

 -

-If the SNS firewall is part of a high availability cluster, run this command to seal the TPM on the passive firewall:
+If the SNS firewall is part of a high availability cluster, seal the TPM on the passive firewall with the command:

 SYSTEM TPM PCRSEAL tpmpassword=<password> serial=passive